 - 1. Each affiliate Premedical Chapter shall be entitled to (1) vote in the Premedical Caucus, as specified in Article VIII, Section 5 of the Constitution and Bylaws.
 (1991) - 2.
 Chapter Officers representing Premedical Chapters may attend the yearly Chapter Officers Conference.
 Premedical chapters may plan meetings for the purpose of education and leadership development, in association with the Premedical Trustee. - 3.
 Any potential premedical chapters must submit a constitution to be considered for a charter.
 (1995) - 4.
-To remain a chartered premedical chapter of AMSA, a chapter must maintain at least five national members in good standing.
-(1995) - 5.
-Premedical chapters of AMSA shall strive to create a system of support through the presentation of information and resources to its members while also seeking to expose them directly to the medical community, provide forums of interaction with their peers, medical students and physicians. - C. International Chapters
+Premedical chapters of AMSA shall strive to create a system of support through the presentation of information and resources to its members while also seeking to expose them directly to the medical community, provide forums of interaction with their peers, medical students and physicians.

+C. International Chapters